What is B2B customer segmentation?

 Personalize success motions: Tailor outreach by segment needs and maturity

-Teams typically layer multiple segmentation methods to build actionable segments.
+Teams typically layer multiple segmentation methods and models to build actionable segments.
 No single method captures the full picture.
 The most effective strategies combine firmographic, technographic, behavioral, and intent-based criteria to identify best-fit accounts.

 Firmographics are the B2B equivalent of demographics.
 With the correct firmographic data, marketers can target campaigns based on industry, decision-maker roles, or revenue.
 For example, a supply-chain management software brand might segment leads using firmographics to target CEOs and CFOs at food industry companies with 500+ employees.